antonbabenko/pre-commit-terraform/README.md

 drwxr-xr-x 9 1000 1000 4096 Sep  1 16:23 .
 ```

-### Download Terraform modules from private GitHub repositories
+### Download OpenTofu modules from private GitHub repositories

-If you use a private Git repository as your Terraform module source, you are required to authenticate to GitHub using a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+If you use a private Git repository as your OpenTofu module source, you are required to authenticate to GitHub using a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

 When running pre-commit on Docker, both locally or on CI, you need to configure the [~/.netrc](https://www.gnu.org/software/inetutils/manual/html_node/The-_002enetrc-file.html) file, which contains login and initialization information used by the auto-login process.